Stuycs-K/project03-final-10-liua-vuongm-yanj/PROPOSAL.md

 # Intended pacing:
 - 1/5 - establish communication between server and client
 - 1/8:
     - Jiayu:
         - Client keeps track of their score
         - Updating the leaderboard with Client Score
     - Andrew:
         - work on semaphores to only allow one question to be sent to server at a time
         - limit semaphores to one client, test with two to see if block
     - Carmin:
         - storing client's guesses in memory
         - work on transcribing the client's guesses + response back into a file
 - 1/9:
     - Jiayu:
-        - Reading the leaderboard / elimiating the last client
+        - Reading the leaderboard
     - Andrew:
         - continue working on semaphore implementation
     - Carmin:
         - continue working on transcribing guesses + response back into files
 - 1/10:
     - Jiayu:
-        - continue working on reading from leaderboard / eliminating the last client
+        - continue working on reading from leaderboard
     - Andrew:
         - finish semaphore implementation
     - Carmin: